Bayes Calculations from Quantile Implied Likelihood

-\begin{enumerate} \item \textbf{(Univariate iid data).} The generalized $g$-and-$h$ and $g$-and-$k$ distributions (MacGillivray, 1992) are each defined by a likelihood function through its quantile function.
+\begin{enumerate} \item \textbf{(Univariate iid data).} The generalized $g$-and-$h$ and $g$-and-$k$ distributions \citep{MacGillivray92} are each defined by a likelihood function through its quantile function.
 This likelihood has no closed-form expression and high computational cost for large data sets.
-For each model, we will show that it provides improved accuracy in posterior inferences and competitive computational speed compared to standard ABC methods.
+For each model, we will show that the QIL provides improved accuracy in posterior inferences and competitive computational speed compared to standard ABC methods.

 \item \textbf{(Univariate non-iid data).} The Bayesian binary regression model has regression coefficients that may be assigned a multivariate normal prior, or even a LASSO prior with unknown shrinkage hyperparameter for variable selection.
-For the binary logit or probit model, standard Gibbs sampling MCMC methods are computationally slow for large data samples sizes because they rely on iterative sampling of a latent variable for each observed binary dependent response.
-Such a method is further decelerated when a LASSO\ prior applied to the regression coefficients.\ This is because then, per sampling iteration, additional steps are needed to perform sampling updates of the coefficient scale parameters and the shrinkage hyperparameter, and to perform a matrix inversion to obtain the conditional posterior covariance matrix of the coefficients (Park \&\ Casella, 2008).
-We will show that the QIL, as an approximate likelihood for the Bayesian binary regression model, provides improved speed in posterior computations compared to Gibbs sampling MCMC methods, for any choice of smooth link function.
+For the binary logit or probit model, standard Gibbs sampling MCMC algorithms are computationally slow for large data samples sizes because they rely on iterative sampling of latent variables underlying the observed binary dependent responses (resp.).
+Such an algorithm is further slowed when a LASSO\ prior is assigned to the regression coefficients.
+This is because then, per sampling iteration, additional steps are needed to perform sampling updates of the coefficient scale parameters and the shrinkage hyperparameter, and to perform a matrix inversion to obtain the conditional posterior covariance matrix of the coefficients \citep[][]{ParkCasella08} .
+We will show that the QIL, when serving as an approximate likelihood for the Bayesian binary regression model, can lead to faster posterior computations compared to Gibbs sampling and related MCMC methods, for any choice of smooth link function.